2007 Cleveland Browns season: 2007 NFL draft

 The Browns selected Wisconsin offensive tackle Joe Thomas with the third overall pick of the draft.
 However, the Browns selected Quinn with the 22nd selection of the draft, following a trade with the Dallas Cowboys, which saw the Browns send their second-round pick of the 2007 draft and their first-round pick of the 2008 NFL draft to the Cowboys for their first-round pick at number 22.
 During the second round of the draft, the Browns made another trade with the Cowboys, this time using the selection to pick UNLV cornerback Eric Wright.
 The Browns gave up their third- and fourth-round picks of the draft, and swapped their sixth-round pick with the Cowboys.
+The Browns would've gotten the third overall pick anyway, as they lost to the Buccaneers the previous season.

 On the second day of the draft, the Browns looked to fill holes left by departing players through free agency.
 In the fifth round, the Browns drafted Memphis cornerback Brandon McDonald; in the sixth round, the Browns drafted Hawaii defensive end Melila Purcell; and in the seventh round, the Browns drafted LSU defensive end Chase Pittman and Arizona wide receiver Syndric Steptoe.

 On July 18, the Browns signed the first of their seven draft picks, signing Pittman to a four-year contract.
 On July 22, the Browns signed three more draft picks, this time signing McDonald, Purcell and Steptoe each to four-year contracts.
 Steptoe is likely to compete to be the team's starting punt-returner heading into the 2007 season.
 On July 26, the Browns signed Thomas to a six-year contract (voidable after five years) and Wright to a four-year contract.
 Thomas and Wright will look to battle to become the starters at left tackle and cornerback respectively.

 Until August 7, the Browns and Brady Quinn could not agree on a contract, and the quarterback missed nearly two weeks of training camp.
 The parties then agreed, in principle, to a contract.
 Hours later, the team and Quinn finalized the contract, and Quinn signed with the team under the terms of a five-year contract.
 The contract is worth $20 million.